gabrielStanovsky/supervised_oie_wrapper/README.md

 * AllenNLP
 * docopt

-Use the following to install requirements;:
+Use the following to install requirements:

     pip install requirements.txt